llm-bible/llm-bible.github.io/_publications/laskar2024query.markdown

 bibkey: laskar2024query
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.00067"}
-tags: ['Model Architecture', 'Tools', 'Reinforcement Learning', 'GPT', 'Prompting', 'Applications']
+tags: ['Tools', 'GPT', 'Applications', 'Model Architecture', 'Reinforcement Learning', 'Prompting']
 ---
 This work focuses on the task of query-based meeting summarization in which the summary of a context (meeting transcript) is generated in response to a